GrantsTracks2121/hike-the-ministik-Nov2024/content/hikes/007-penny-lane-loop/index.md

         <td class="px-6 py-4 text-base font-bold text-gray-700 text-center">2.112 km</td>
         <td class="px-6 py-4 text-base text-gray-700" style="padding-left: 1em;">
           <ul class="tight-list">
-            <li>At the "U of A Access Road / Waskahegan Trail Intersection" waypoint, veer right off the road onto the well-worn single-track trail.</li>
+            <li>At the "U of A Access Road / Waskahegan Trail Intersection" waypoint, bear right off the road onto the well-worn single-track trail.</li>
             <li>Now you wind your way through a somewhat sparse, yet nicely shaded forest of poplar, spruce and birch.
 The sparseness of the trees often allows the sun to filter through branches to the ground, providing the experience the Japanese call "komorebi".
 Although the term literally translates to "sunlight filtering through trees" it expresses that feeling of each moment being transient, part of the flow of things and the aesthetically beautiful.</li>
             <li>That's why it's "The Enchanted Forest". 😃</li>
             <li>Follow the trail until you reach the "Turn onto farmer's road" waypoint.</li>